magento/devdocs/guides/v2.0/cloud/access-acct/first-time-setup_import-import.md

 </div>

 ## Copy the encryption key {#cloud-import-key}
 The Magento EE encryption key is required as an environment variable in `env.php` for Integration, Staging, and Production.
-Without this key, the store encounters errors such as payments and shipping.
+If you deployed Magento when first creating a project across all environments, the encryption key should have been saved to `env.php`.
+If you have not deployed previously, you should verify and add the encryption key if needed in every environment.
+Without this key, the store encounters authentication and authorization errors such as payments and shipping.

 To copy your Magento EE encryption key: